MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - [**Leads**](#lead) are potential customers, people who have shown interest in your products or services but haven't been [qualified](#lead-and-opportunity-management) as a viable prospect.

-- An [**opportunity**](#opportunity) is a qualified lead, a potential customer with a higher likelihood of making a purchase, requiring further engagement and nurturing by the sales team.
+- An [**opportunity**](#opportunity) is a qualified lead, a potential customer who has a higher likelihood of making a purchase, and who requires further engagement and nurturing by the sales team.

-- **Accounts** are the organizations you do business with or plan to do business with, typically representing a customer or potential customer.
+- **Accounts** are the organizations that you do business with or plan to do business with.
+They typically represent a customer or potential customer.

-- **Contacts** are the individual people associated with an account, such as decision-makers, influencers, or users of your products or services.
+- **Contacts** are the individual people who are associated with an account, such as decision-makers, influencers, or users of your products or services.

 ## L